Topbrains/signals_async_watch/README.md

     }
     ```

-- When trying to download from typicode by pressing the Donload button you could get:
+- When trying to download from Typicode by pressing the Download button you could get:

     ```dart
     Error: Instance of  AsyncError<List<Contact>>```